 The field of radio emission from magnetic early-type stars has recently undergone a revolution with the discovery of a scaling law connecting incoherent radio luminosity and stellar magnetospheric parameters, which was interpreted within the CBO scenario \citep{leto2021,shultz2022,owocki2022}.
 The concept of CBO is not new \citep[e.g. see Figure 4 of ][]{havnes1984}.
 However, it was recognised as the mode of plasma transport in magnetic hot stars only in 2020, based on properties of H$\alpha$ emission \citep{shultz2020,owocki2020}.
 The introduction of CBO to explain non-thermal radio emission is significant as, apart from providing a fundamentally new insights about how non-thermal radio is produced in large-scale stellar magnetospheres, this also offers a magnetospheric model that can consistently explain magnetospheric emission at two widely separated wavebands.
 The importance of this model only increases considering the suggestion that the same scaling law may also apply for much cooler UCDs and even planets \citep{leto2021}.

-In view of the above, it is of utmost importance to scrutinize the above scaling law.
+In view of the above, it is of utmost importance to scrutinise the above scaling law.
 The very first step to test its robustness is by increasing the sample size.
 In this very first paper of the `VAST-MeMeS' project that aims to characterise non-thermal radio emission, we examine the scaling law after adding 26 magnetic hot stars to the previous sample of 47 stars \citep{shultz2022}.
 We find that the scaling relation remains valid providing further support in its favour.
-However, in this process, we also discover a hint of an unexplained correlation between stellar temperature and the theoretically produced CBO luminosity, indicating that temperature might have an indirect role in driving radio emission.
-We also note the importance of acquiring wideband radio emission so as to be able to observationally calculate incoherent radio luminosity, in order to investigate role of other, potentially relevant stellar parameters.
-This will also allow to understand whether the characteristic frequencies of the spectra (turn over frequencies and cut-off frequencies) exhibit dependence on parameters such as magnetic field strength and temperature.
-Finally, it will be important to consider non-detections along with detections to fully characterize the emission \citep[demonstrated by,][]{shultz2022}, and also to explore whether incoherent radio emission is quenched (similar to coherent radio emission) due to absorption above certain temperature.
+We also note the importance of acquiring wideband radio emission to be able to observationally calculate incoherent radio luminosity.
+This will help us to investigate the role of other, potentially relevant stellar parameters in driving radio emission, as well as correlations between spectral properties (e.g. spectral indices, cur-off and turn-over frequencies etc.) and stellar magnetospheric parameters and the radio luminosity itself.
+Finally, it will be important to consider non-detections along with detections to fully characterise the emission \citep[demonstrated by,][]{shultz2022}, and also to explore whether incoherent radio emission is quenched (similar to coherent radio emission) due to absorption above certain temperature.